As an HSP, ‘hygge’ may be the best self-care regimen you can give yourself.

 For as long as I can remember, I have always been extremely shy around people — sometimes even those I know and care about deeply.
-My tendency to tire easily and isolate myself from events and happenings have led me to feeling different, judged, or as though I were missing out on all the fun.
+My tendency to tire easily and isolate myself from events and happenings has led me to feeling different, judged, or as though I were missing out on all the fun.

-It’s not that I don’t want friends or relationships.
-It’s just that I often feel afraid and uncomfortable putting myself out there.
+It’s not that I don’t want friends or relationships; it’s just that I often feel afraid and uncomfortable putting myself out there.